NathanLouth/DebianKiosk/README.md

 Step 4: Make the Script Executable

-Change the script permissions to make it executable:
+Change the script's permissions to make it executable:

 chmod +x install.sh